Also known as: circular pull-up, rotational pull-up, 360 pull-up, wide-grip circular pullup, rotational chin-up

 How to Do Around The World Pull Up

-1. Set wide grip: Grip the bar well outside shoulder width, thumbs wrapped around.
-Keep shoulders packed, chest open and core engaged before leaving the ground.
+1. Set wide grip: Grab the bar with a grip well outside shoulder width, hang fully extended, shoulders slightly engaged and core braced to protect the shoulder complex.

 Muscle Groups